cqbent/rulecamera/wp-content/plugins/woocommerce-products-filter/readme.txt

 === WooCommerce Products Filter ===
 Contributors: RealMag777
 Donate link: http://codecanyon.net/item/woof-woocommerce-products-filter/11498469?ref=realmag777
-Tags: woocommerce products filter, woocommerce product filter, products filter, ajax products filter, filter for woocommerce, filter, shortcode, widget, woocommerce, products, ajax
+Tags: woocommerce filter, ajax products filter, woocommerce products filter, woocommerce product filter, products filter, ajax products filter, filter for woocommerce, filter, shortcode, widget, woocommerce, products, ajax
 Requires at least: 4.1.0
-Tested up to: 4.4.0
+Tested up to: 4.4.2
-Stable tag: 1.1.3.1
+Stable tag: 1.1.4.1

-WooCommerce Products Filter – Quick&Easy products filter
+WooCommerce Products Filter – flexible and easy professional filter for products in the WooCommerce store

 == Description ==

-WooCommerce Products Filter – is a plugin that allows you filter products by products categories, products attributes, products tags, products custom taxonomies.
+WOOF – WooCommerce Products Filter – is a WooCommerce plugin that allows you to filter products by products categories, products attributes, products tags, products CUSTOM taxonomies and by price price.
+Maximum flexibility!
 Supports latest version of the WooCommerce plugin.

+If you are WP+PHP developer and you want to create something unusual – Welcome – using WOOF extension API and default extensions as an examples you can create any html-items for the search form and even custom woo-products loop template for your own purposes.

-ATTENTION: before update from v.1.1.2 to v.1.1.3 read this please http://www.woocommerce-filter.com/migration-v-2-1-2-or-1-1-2-and-lower-to-2-1-3-or-1-1-3-and-higher/
+ATTENTION: before update from v.1.1.2 to v.1.1.4 read this please http://www.woocommerce-filter.com/migration-v-2-1-2-or-1-1-2-and-lower-to-2-1-3-or-1-1-3-and-higher/

 ### The Plugin Features: